srobo/website/_posts/2020-07-12-xxx-lead-after-first-weekend.md

 rookie team which scores the best in the league, which teams TODO_TLA and TODO_TLA are currently best placed for.

-However with another 24 matches next weekend, there's all to play for and these positions could all change.
+The teams now have a week to work on and improve their code before another 24 league numbers are played over the course of next weekend.
+As we've seen with the changes in the league from Sunday's matches, this means there's still all to play for.

 If you would like to catch up on this weekend's livestreamed matches, they're available on Youtube: